gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 }
 ```

-The following actions and events will also be necessary to simulate a dialogue between programs:
+The following actions and events will be necessary to simulate a dialogue between the programs:

 ```rust
 #[derive(TypeInfo, Encode, Decode)]